oroinc/documentation/commerce/user_guide/overview/sales/price_lists_overview.rst

 Price lists are used in OroCommerce to match the product quantities with their prices in one or more currencies.

-Price lists are used as a reference that helps calculate the price for the products that customer user sees on the store frontend.
+Price lists are used as a reference that helps calculate the price for the products that customer user sees on the storefront.

 For example, you can have one or multiple price lists with prices in US dollars and Euros that apply to all your customers.